General Competition Rules

 There are MicroDog Divisions in Skyhoundz Classic (MicroDog Open & MicroDog Sport) and a MicroDog Class in Xtreme Distance.

-To be eligible to compete in the MicroDog Division or Class, a dog must be less than 17 inches as measured from the ground to the withers, as determined by Skyhoundz officials.
+To be eligible to compete in the MicroDog Division or Class, a dog must be less (<) than 17 inches as measured from a level table/platform to the withers, as determined by Skyhoundz officials.